 So blind spots are not a good thing.

 Resolve in the next month or so to make yourself uncomfortable, to stretch your sense of self–awareness.
+Next year is right around the corner.
 Visit other businesses and study their marketing, customer service, office environment and sales techniques.
 Spend an hour looking at some competitor’s websites.
 Take a client to lunch and ask lots of questions.
 Speak to your employees, your employer, and peers about what’s working for them and what’s not working so well.
 Pick up a book or course of study in sales and marketing and resolve not just to read it, but to put the best it has to offer into practice.

 Most importantly, be brutally honest with yourself in your assessment of the information you gather.
 That’s the hard part.